augustindao/HWfuncapprox/README.md

 # next, get all branches on that remote
 git fetch upstream

-# have a look at all the available branches now:
-git branch

-# can you see the solution branch?

 # finally, to see the code on that branch, check it out:
 git checkout solution